 - First, you will need to collect some contact information from your proctor.
 We have provided a printable Proctor Information document that you may use for this purpose.
-The document contains two pages: one for you and one for your proctor.
-Please be sure to record information accurately on page 1 (student page), and give page 2 to your proctor (proctor page).
+The document contains two pages.
+Give both to your proctor.
+Your proctor should fill out page 1 and return it to you.

 - To access the request form, print these instructions and follow the steps: